North Anna

 After serious Union casualties at Spotsylvania Court House and the last major Confederate reinforcements from Richmond to arrive just prior to battle, both armies will be the most evenly matched they will ever be with 67,000 Union versus 53,000 Confederates.
 This will prove to be one of Gen. Lee’s last great opportunities to strike a blow against the Union Army.

-While Gen. Lee sat on the porch of the Fox House enjoying a glass of buttermilk, the sound of artillery announced the arrival of Gen. Grant which would open the third battle of the Overland Campaign.
-Gen. Grant will attempt to cross the North Anna River and strike the rebels at two different locations.
+As General Lee relished a glass of buttermilk on the porch of the Fox House, the resonating sound of artillery heralded the arrival of General Grant, inaugurating the third battle of the Overland Campaign.
+General Grant sought to cross the North Anna River and strike the rebels at two different points.

-On May 23, 1864, Gen. Grant’s left wing under Gen. Winfield Scott Hancock will charge an ensconced Confederate brigade at Henagan’s Redoubt and capture the Chesterfield Bridge intact along the vital Telegraph Road.
-The Federals will hold their positions as it gets dark.
+On May 23, 1864, General Grant’s left wing, led by General Winfield Scott Hancock, seized Henagan’s Redoubt and secured the Chesterfield Bridge along the vital Telegraph Road, holding their positions as darkness fell.

-Meanwhile, on the same day, Gen. Grant’s right wing under Gen. Gouverneur K. Warren was nervously crossing his corps at Jericho Mills.
-One of A.P.
-Hill’s Confederate Divisions brought on a bold and aggressive attack that sent the Federals reeling back.
-U.S. artillery arrived in time, unlimbered, and repelled the charging rebels before they could push the Federals back into the river.
+Concurrently, General Grant’s right wing under General Gouverneur K. Warren undertook a tense crossing at Jericho Mills.
+An audacious attack by one of A.P.
+Hill’s Confederate Divisions initially sent the Federals into disarray.
+However, the timely arrival and deployment of U.S. artillery repelled the charging rebels before they could drive the Federals back into the river.

-That evening, Gen. Lee’s Chief Engineer Martin Luther Smith, the architect of the Vicksburg defenses, came up with an innovative defense to set a trap for the Federals.
-Using natural geography and taking advantage of a series of dominating ridges, a series of earthworks would form an inverted-v shape.
+That evening, General Lee’s Chief Engineer Martin Luther Smith, the architect of the Vicksburg defenses, devised an innovative strategy to ensnare the Federals.
+He planned to create a series of earthworks in an inverted-v shape by harnessing the natural geography and a series of commanding ridges.

-As the Federals pressed forward, the inverted-v would divide the Union army.
-A portion of Lee’s army could then spring the trap and destroy a Union Corps before it could be supported.
+The structure of the inverted-v was designed to split the Union army, allowing a segment of Lee’s forces to spring the trap and destroy a Union Corps before reinforcements could arrive.

-On May 24, 1864, the Federals moved forward and started to engage with the rebels in their fortified earthworks.
-As Gen. Lee lay in his tent ill hearing the guns, he would say, “We must strike them a blow, we must strike them a blow!”
+On May 24, 1864, as the Federals engaged with the rebels in their fortified earthworks, an ailing General Lee, confined to his tent, was heard to exclaim, “We must strike them a blow, we must strike them a blow!”

-The opportunity to spring the trap slipped between the rebels’ fingers as Gen. Grant caught onto Gen. Lee’s plans and withdrew his forces to safety.
-Without a competent rebel commander to spring the trap, Gen. Lee emerged as the most indispensable man in the Confederacy.
+Despite the potential, the opportunity to spring the trap slipped through the rebels’ fingers as General Grant discerned General Lee’s plans and safely withdrew his forces.
+With no competent rebel commander available to spring the trap, General Lee’s indispensable role in the Confederacy was underscored.

 Notable Places of Interest at the North Anna Battle Site